mikewest/cookie-incrementalism/draft-west-cookie-incrementalism.md

         * If the cookie's http-only-flag is true, then exclude the cookie if the retrieval's type is "non-HTTP".

-        * If the cookie's same-site-flag is not "None" and the retrieval's same-site status is "cross-site", then exclude the cookie unless all of the following conditions are met:
+        * If the cookie's same-site-flag is not "None" and the HTTP request is cross-site (as defined in Section 5.2), then exclude the cookie unless all of the following conditions are
+          met:

           * The retrieval's type is "HTTP".
           * The same-site-flag is "Lax" or "Default".
           * The HTTP request associated with the retrieval uses a "safe" method.
           * The target browsing context of the HTTP request associated with the retrieval is a top-level browsing context.

 Note: While checking for cookies with the name same but different host-only-flags the comparison intentionally ignores the "path" componet.
 The intent is to protect a more tightly scope origin bound cookie across the entire origin.
 ~~~

+Renumber all subsequent steps.

 At which point cookies will be bound to their origin (but have an
 ability to cross port thresholds via the Domain attribute if needed).